If you want to move abroad for work, the United States of America should be your number one target.

 To put it simply:

-• A US work visa lets you enter the U.S. for a job.
+- A US work visa lets you enter the U.S. for the purpose of working.

-If you still don’t get it, here is another way to put their differences:
+If you still don’t get it, here is another way to see them:

 You only apply for a US work permit after you enter the U.S. under conditions (like asylum, DACA, or OPT).